exasol/dynamodb-virtual-schema/doc/exampleWithToJson.md

 }
 ```

-This shall be mapped to a Exasol table like:
+This will be mapped to a Exasol table like:

 ```
 CREATE TABLE BOOKS (